nox60/chatterbox/src/doc/pki.md

 For example, Isabella might be an administrator in MagnetoCorp, and this could give her more privileges than a different user – Balaji from DigiBank.
 Moreover, a smart contract can retrieve this identity during smart contract processing using the transaction context.

+That’s it!
+In this topic you’ve understood how to call a smart contract from a sample application by examining how MagnetoCorp’s application issues a new commercial paper in PaperNet.
+Now examine the key ledger and smart contract data structures are designed by in the architecture topic behind them.